Privacy Mission Statement

 In all cases, we ensure that appropriate safeguards are in place to ensure the protection of your personal information.
 For more information about these safeguards, please contact the Privacy team.

-9 Do we participate in the Privacy Shield Framework and the U.S.-Swiss Safe Harbor Framework?
+8 Do we participate in the EU-U.S. and Swiss-U.S. Privacy Shield Framework?

 Yes.
-Sterling Infosystems Inc. and its U.S. affiliates and subsidiaries operating under the brand name of Sterling Talent Solutions (listed below under “Privacy Shield Covered Entities”) comply with the EU-U.S. Privacy Shield Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal information transferred from the EU and Switzerland to the United States.
-Sterling has certified to the Department of Commerce that it adheres to the Privacy Shield Principles and the Safe Harbor Principles.
+Sterling Infosystems Inc. and its U.S. affiliates and subsidiaries operating under the brand name of Sterling Talent Solutions (listed below under “Privacy Shield Covered Entities”) comply with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal information transferred from the EU and Switzerland to the United States.
+Sterling has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
 Sterling remains responsible for personal information that is communicated to third parties for processing as described in Section 4 (“When, why and how do we communicate personal information outside of Sterling?).
-If there is any conflict between the terms in this statement and the Privacy Shield Principles or the Safe Harbor Principles, the Privacy Shield Principles and the Safe Harbor Principles will prevail.
-To learn more about the Privacy Shield and U.S.-Swiss Safe Harbor programs, and to view our certification, please visit http://export.gov/safeharbor and https://www.privacyshield.gov.
-The Federal Trade Commission has jurisdiction over Sterling’s compliance with Safe Harbor and Privacy Shield.
+If there is any conflict between the terms in this statement and the Privacy Shield Principles, the Privacy Shield Principles will prevail.
+To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov.
+The Federal Trade Commission has jurisdiction over Sterling’s compliance with Privacy Shield.

 - Abso, Inc.